Atjeh & Gajo – Status Rencong

 The qualification wing would be loosely based on the British (Indian) version that was used already by several members of the staff.
 Like most badges both cloth and metal versions would be used.

-Two examples of the Airborne qualificatione wing
+Two examples of the Airborne qualification wing

 The beretwing was designed only in 1946 by sergeant Kampschuur of the Airborne School together with the badge for that school in an assignment by captain Sisselaar commander of the school.
 It was designed in the style of the pre war aviation qualification badges.
 A small batch of the wings was produced in bronze (as this was the colour in use for the aviation wings of the KNIL at that time) in 1946.
 The wing was designed as a qualification wing.
 Due to unknown reasons the batch was forgotten and in the meantime the regular (British style) qualification wing had already come into regular use.